Signs You May Need Gutter Guards

 Examine Warranties

 Top gutter guard companies often offer 20-year or lifetime warranties that protect against rust, leaks, clogs, and other issues.
-When picking a company, carefully examine the warranty details for both materials and workmanship guarantees.
-Warranties provide the most effective protection for your gutter investment.
+When picking a company, look into the warranty details for both materials and workmanship guarantees.
+Warranties give you the best protection for your gutter investment.

 Check Reviews and Referrals

-You should check online reviews on sites such as Yelp, the Better Business Bureau (BBB), or Google Reviews to read about customer experiences.
-You can also ask neighbors to suggest quality local gutter guard companies.
-When researching providers, we'd recommend going for companies with consistently positive or good feedback instead of just one or two reviews.
+Take some time to research online reviews on sites such as Yelp, Google Reviews, or the Better Business Bureau (BBB) to learn more about customer experiences.
+You can also ask neighbors to suggest quality gutter guard businesses in your area.
+When researching potential providers, we recommend selecting companies with a history of consistent positive feedback rather than just one or two reviews.

 Types of Gutter Guards

-- Brush guards are precisely what they sound like: large brush bristles that sit in your gutters and block debris while letting water through.
-Brush guards cost roughly $4.04 per linear foot.
+- Brush guards are what they sound like: large brush bristles that sit in your gutters to let water through while catching debris.
+On average, you can expect to pay $4.04 per linear foot for brush guards.

-- Foam guards are lightweight and easy to install.
-With this type of guard, debris lands on the foam instead of in your gutter.
-On average, you can expect to spend $2.46 per linear foot for foam guards.
+- Foam guards consist of pieces of foam that rest in your gutters to stop debris.
+They're light and easy to install.
+On average, you can expect to pay $2.46 per linear foot for foam guards.

 - Screen guards have large holes that let water flow through while keeping debris out.
 On average, you can expect to spend $4.28 per linear foot for screen guards.

-- Surface tension guards, also called reverse curve guards, use surface tension to allow water to flow into gutter system while debris slides off.
-Generally, they will be visible from the ground.
+- Surface tension guards, sometimes called reverse curve guards, use surface tension to encourage debris to slide off while water flows through into the gutter.
+They are often visible from the ground.
 On average, you can expect to spend $3.15 per linear foot for surface tension guards.